simh/simh/README.md

     SHIFT                           Slide argument parameters %1 thru %9 left 1
     NOOP                            A no-op command
-    ON                              Establish or cancel an ON condition dispatch CD                              Change working directory
+    ON                              Establish or cancel an ON condition dispatch IF                              Test some simulator state and conditionally execute commands CD                              Change working directory
     SET DEFAULT                     Change working directory
     PWD                             Show working directory